Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Scalability
 + Validation (two options for improvement):
-    + Improve current validation system by:
+    + Option one, improve the current validation system.
-        + Unifing Python and JS validation for images.
-This would improve the UX when a user tried to upload a incorrect image filetype.
+        + Unify Python and JS validation for images.
+This would improve the UX when a user tries to upload a incorrect image filetype.
         + Improve email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
 This would allow for a larger audiance of users.
         + Improve JS validation to use compartmentalized validation instead of the current prepackage system.
             + These classes could be applied independently of one another, and could have their expected values set in them.